kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 * How to render (i.e. templating) the application's source to install it into user-cluster.
 We refer to this as`templating method`.

 Each version can have a different `source` (`.spec.version[].template.source`) but share the same `templating method` (`.spec.method`).
-Here is the simplest example of `ApplicationDefinition`.
-More advanced configurations are described in the subsequent paragraphs.
+Here is the minimal example of `ApplicationDefinition`.
+More advanced configurations are described in subsequent paragraphs.

 ```yaml
 apiVersion: apps.kubermatic.k8c.io/v1